 Plant Food/Fertilizer: See our available organic fertilizer.
 Fertilize each month for peak growth and plant vigor.

-Repotting Frequency: If you have it in perfect conditions, it may outgrow your pot eventually.
+Repotting Frequency: If you have your indoor Chinese Money Plant in perfect conditions, it may outgrow your pot eventually.
 As it produces offsets and the container is full, either pass them along by propagation or repot in a bigger container to give it room for more growth.
 Keeping the offsets on the mother plant will give it a fuller look.
 Use an indoor plant mix that has good drainage yet holds a reasonable amount of moisture, so it doesn’t dry out too fast.

 Cleaning: Set your indoor plant in a tub or kitchen sink and softly shower it with a minor flow to wash off any dust from the leaves.
 Let it drain and air dry.